-Figure 2: Complexity pathways for a text string and a simple block shape giving the Pathway Complexity to construct the word Banana from its basic building blocks as 4.
+Figure 2.
+Complexity pathways for a text string and a simple block shape giving the Pathway Complexity to construct the word BANANA from its basic building blocks as 4.
+(Online version in colour.)

-The motivation for the formulation of Pathway Complexity is to place a lower bound on the likelihood that a population of identical objects could have formed abiotically from an initial pool of starting materials, i.e. without the influence of any biological system or biologically derived agent.
-An object of sufficient complexity, if formed naturally, would have its formation competing against a combinatorial explosion of all other possible structures.
-If that any given object was found in abundance, it would be a clear indication that life-like processes were required to navigate in the state space to that particular structure, rather than diffusing the starting materials through the state space and ending up with a diverse mixture of structures that may or may not contain the structure in question.
-This non-trivial trajectory in the state space is, we propose, a characteristic unique to living systems.
-Therefore, if we can use Pathway Complexity to place a lower bound on the threshold where a trajectory becomes non-trivial, we can then establish whether an object is undoubtedly of biological origin.
-By following this reasoning it can be proposed that living systems themselves are self-sustaining non-trivial trajectories in a state space.
+By following this reasoning, it can be proposed that living systems themselves are self-sustaining non-trivial trajectories in a state space.
 This means that the biosignatures produced by living systems are themselves non-trivial trajectories [25].
-As such, Pathway Complexity bounds the likelihood of natural occurrence by modelling a naïve synthesis of the object from populations of its basic parts, where at any time pairs of existing objects can join in a single step.
-In establishing the Pathway Complexity we are asking, in this idealised world, if the number of joins required would be low enough that we could have some population of the desired object rather than being overwhelmed by instances of all the other structures that could be created.
+As such, Pathway Complexity bounds the likelihood of natural occurrence by modelling a naive synthesis of the object from populations of its basic parts, where at any time pairs of existing objects can join in a single step.
+In establishing the Pathway Complexity we are asking, in this idealized world, if the number of joins required would be low enough that we could have some population of the desired object rather than being overwhelmed by instances of all the other structures that could be created.
 Of course, some pathways may be more favoured than others (such as in chemical synthesis), but unless we have special pathways with 100% yield of each substructure on the pathway, then that fact merely pushes back the threshold.
-If we find anything significantly above the threshold then this, we propose, is a general biosignature.
-By searching for complexity alone, whether of molecules, objects, or signals, we don't have to make any assumptions about the details of the biology or its relation to our own biology.
-This approach therefore offers a new approach, and we show below that a rigorous framework can be developed to search for agnostic biosignatures.
+If we find anything significantly above the threshold, then this, we propose, is a general biosignature.
+By searching for complexity alone, whether of molecules, objects or signals, we do not have to make any assumptions about the details of the biology or its relation to our own biology.
+By using this new approach, we show below that a rigorous framework can be developed to search for agnostic biosignatures.